lavanet/lava/x/epochstorage/README.md

 | EpochsToSave                           | uint64                  | 20               |
 | LatestParamChange                      | uint64                  | N/A               |

 `EpochBlocks` determines the amount of blocks for each epoch.

-`EpochsToSave` determines how many epochs are saved on the chain at a given moment `LatestParamChange` saves the last time a fixated param has changed
+`EpochsToSave` determines how many epochs are saved on the chain at a given moment.

+`LatestParamChange` saves the last time a fixated param has changed.

 ## Queries